 - Where possible, clarify whether you can be admitted to these courses.

-- The Downloads area on the right contains an overview of courses at other universities for which credit transfers have been permitted in previous years.
+- The Downloads area on the right contains an overview as orientation of courses at other universities for which credit transfers have been permitted in previous years.

 Filling out the credit-transfer agreement